CJ42/potato-tipper-contracts/README.md

 ## Overview

-- 🫡 Permission-less (not controlled by anyone).
-Purely an automatic tipping mechanism on-chain.
+- 🫡 **Permission-less**: smart contract not controlled or governed by anyone
+- 🔄 **Automatic tipping mechanism:** built fully on-chain for 🆙 when receiving new followers
+- 🚫 **Censorship resistant:** tipping happens automatically in the background on-chain, regardless of the dApp you are using to follow the user (not tied to a specific dApp, no _"dApp lock-in"_)
-- ⚙️ Configurable settings:
+- ⚙️ **Configurable settings:**

   - customizable tip amount (🥔, or 🥔🥔, or 🥔🥔🥔, or more...)
   - allocated tipping budget (cannot use user's full 🥔 balance unless configured as such)
-  - eligibility criterias for a new follower to get a tip (e.g: at least have 3 followers)
+  - eligibility criteria for a new follower to get a tip (_e.g: at least have 3 followers, or X amount of $POTATO tokens_)

+- 🌐 **Portable settings:** PotatoTipper’s settings live as metadata inside each user’s 🆙, making them:

+  - easily readable (per user, instead of having to interact with the `PotatoTipper` contract)
+  - easily portable (_e.g: if a future Potato Tipper v2 is live, the settings are portable and don’t need to be reset again_)

-- ✅🆙 Only Universal Profile can receive tips (❌🔑 not EOAs)
+- ✅🆙 **Only for Universal Profile:** only 🆙 can receive tips (❌🔑 not EOAs)
   - only one tip per UP they follow.
   - Existing followers are not eligible to receive tips.

-**For the smart contract technicalities:**
+## Technical Details

+### Smart contract specifics

 - 📢 Built as an LSP1 Universal Receiver Delegate contract.
 - 🔌 Work automatically once it is _"plugged-in_ to a Universal Profile to reacts on follow / unfollow notifications from LSP26 Follower System.
 This can be done by setting the Potato Tipper contract address as a value under the following data keys in a UP: